Azure/PSRule.Rules.Azure/docs/en/rules/module.md

 [Azure.Search.IndexSLA](Azure.Search.IndexSLA.md) | Use a minimum of 3 replicas to receive an SLA for query and index updates. | Important
 [Azure.Search.QuerySLA](Azure.Search.QuerySLA.md) | Use a minimum of 2 replicas to receive an SLA for index queries. | Important
-[Azure.VM.ASAlignment](Azure.VM.ASAlignment.md) | Use availability sets aligned with managed disks fault domains. | Important [Azure.VM.Standalone](Azure.VM.Standalone.md) | VMs must use premium disks or use availability sets/ zones to meet SLA requirements. | Important
+[Azure.VM.ASAlignment](Azure.VM.ASAlignment.md) | Use availability sets aligned with managed disks fault domains. | Important [Azure.VM.Standalone](Azure.VM.Standalone.md) | Use VM features to increase reliability and improve covered SLA for VM configurations. | Important
 [Azure.VM.UseManagedDisks](Azure.VM.UseManagedDisks.md) | Virtual machines (VMs) should use managed disks. | Important [Azure.VNET.LocalDNS](Azure.VNET.LocalDNS.md) | Virtual networks (VNETs) should use Azure local DNS servers. | Important [Azure.VNET.SingleDNS](Azure.VNET.SingleDNS.md) | VNETs should have at least two DNS servers assigned. | Important